-It is vital that children develop a "writing voice" as well as their community voice.
-This is based on the principle that ' If a child can't say it, they can't write it' Ros Wilson stresses the importance of 'patterning' - repeated use of language to enable children to then transfer this and use it in their writing.
+It is vital that children develop a 'writing voice' as well as their community voice.
+This is based on the principle that 'If a child can't say it, they can't write it' Ros Wilson stresses the importance of 'patterning' - repeated use of language to enable children to then transfer this and use it in their writing.
 Children will undertake a talk homework prior to the day of big write when children are asked to think about and discuss the topic that will be focus of the Big Write.
 This will be individual to each class and member of staff and used as a supportive technique when appropriate.
-An example of a letter given to parents can be seen in appendix A below.